French Montana: Signing with Debra Antney

-On November 18, 2010, XXL magazine reported on French Montana having signed with Atlanta-based management firm Mizay Entertainment, headed by Debra Antney.
+On November 18, 2010, XXL magazine reported on Kharbouch having signed with Atlanta-based management firm Mizay Entertainment, headed by Debra Antney.
 Debra, who is Waka Flocka's mother, was also manager to Gucci Mane, OJ Da Juiceman, rising star Lex Luger and the 808 Mafia production team, and formerly Nicki Minaj prior to her mainstream breakout.
 The music video for "Choppa Choppa Down", which featured a Black Hawk Down theme, was released in late-January and included cameos from Gucci, Shawty Lo, DJ Holiday and members of Brick Squad Monopoly.
-With the success of the Coke Boys mixtape and his recent management deal with Debra, French adopted a recurring trap influence among his music. in 2013, Debra Antney sued French Montana for dealing behind her back for commission.
+With the success of the Coke Boys mixtape and his recent management deal with Debra, French adopted a recurring trap influence among his music. in 2013, Debra Antney sued Kharbouch for dealing behind her back for commission.
 In 2017, Debra won the lawsuit against him for which he was obliged to pay $2 million to Debra.

-On February 15, French released his eleventh mixtape Mister 16: Casino Life, which featured productions from Fraud and Lex Luger among others, including his soon-to-be next hit "Shot Caller".
+On February 15, Kharbouch released his eleventh mixtape Mister 16: Casino Life, which featured productions from Fraud and Lex Luger among others, including his soon-to-be next hit "Shot Caller".
 The tape's combination of hard trap beats alongside the more soulful beats – such as those of his New York producer Harry Fraud – would become a fixture among French's music.
 The latter sound being further explored in his twelfth mixtape Coke Boys 2 released on August 19, providing a softer break from his more robust tapes that year.
 Both records have been acclaimed for their production and hooks.
-French would continue on his increasing presence in the South, releasing his collaborative mixtape with Waka Flocka called Lock Out on December 14.
+Kharbouch would continue on his increasing presence in the South, releasing his collaborative mixtape with Waka Flocka called Lock Out on December 14.
 That same month, he would release his long-awaited collaborative mixtape Cocaine Mafia with Memphis-based rappers Juicy J and Project Pat, released on December 19.
-This would be French's thirteenth and fourteenth mixtapes, respectively.
+This would be Kharbouch's thirteenth and fourteenth mixtapes, respectively.
 With four records out in 2011, it would be his busiest year of releases since 2009.
-In a 2012 interview with Parlé magazine, French revealed his deal with Mizay Entertainment as having been for a year and a half.
+In a 2012 interview with Parlé magazine, Kharbouch revealed his deal with Mizay Entertainment as having been for a year and a half.

 Collaborating with Rick Ross

-With French's growing buzz in the South, he was approached by Florida-based rapper Rick Ross who invited him to his studio.
-French, who admits having been a fan of Ross' music, was invited to come "at like three in the morning" where he listened to his upcoming MMG collaborative album Self Made Vol. 1.
+With Kharbouch's growing buzz in the South, he was approached by Florida-based rapper Rick Ross who invited him to his studio.
+Kharbouch, who admits having been a fan of Ross' music, was invited to come "at like three in the morning" where he listened to his upcoming MMG collaborative album Self Made Vol. 1.
 The two recorded a track for the album, while Ross hopped on the remix to "Choppa Choppa Down".
 The new single, which also featured Wiz Khalifa, was released on April 28, 2011, with the music video coming out in June.
 An earlier remix featuring Gucci Mane and Wiz Khalifa had been released on March 25.
-The collaboration would mark the start of French's relationship with Rick Ross and his Maybach Music Group, prompting speculation whether French would be signing to the label.
+The collaboration would mark the start of French's relationship with Rick Ross and his Maybach Music Group, prompting speculation whether Kharbouch would be signing to the label.